 The distances provided in UL 60950-1 actually greatly exceed the spacing necessary for proper operation of the devices.
 This was done in order to provide increased protection against electric shock.
 For the circuits whose locations do not require electric shock protection, spacing between printed circuit tracks can be made smaller.

 , UL 60950-1 permits to use separation distances lesser than the specified in their charts.
 They just have to withstand the electric strength test (casually called HiPot

 ) per Par.5.2.2 Table 5B.
 In other words, where only functional insulation is required, you don't need to meet any specific clearance between PC traces for as long as there will be no electric breakdown between them at the prescribed test voltage.
-The latter varies depending on the working voltage and generally is several times greater then actual working voltage between separated traces.
+The latter generally is several times greater than actual working voltage between separated traces.
 Unfortunately, there is no clear information in the literature on what is actual breakdown voltage between the conductors and how to design a PCB to meet a specific withstanding test voltage between the tracks.
 Experiments

 performed by UL in the course of analysis of silver PCB surface finish, demonstrated that the withstand voltage of a pair of parallel conductors is purely a function of the spacing, not surface finish.
 Based on the experiments, UL specified withstand voltage of 40 volts/mil

 or about 1.6 kV/mm in their test methods of UL796 Standard for Printed Wiring Boards.
 In my view, it is reasonable therefore to use these numbers in designing the board to withstand a particular HiPot.
 For example, for working voltage 500V you need to withstand 1740 Vrms per UL 60950-1 Table 5B.
 Such sinewave has 1740*√2=2461 V peak value.
 With the 40V/mils criterion, the required minimum spacing would be 2461/40=62 mils (or 1.6 mm).